Online Payment | Our Team | Blog | Testimonial

 Day 15: Lobuche to Gorak Shep [5170 m/16,961ft] - Everest Base Camp [5364 m/17,594 ft] - Gorak Shep: 8 - 9 hrs

-Or in case time is n not enough in hand, climb to Kalapathar and Everest base camp trek can be done next morning as it takes more time than Klapathar.
+Or in case time is not enough in hand, climbing to Kalapathar and Everest base camp tr can be done next morning as it takes more time than Klapathar.

 Day 16: Gorak Shep - Kala Patthar [5545 m/18,192 ft] - Lobuche [4940 m/16,207 ft]: 7 - 8hrs

 We start early in the morning to catch the dramatic views from Kala Patthar witnessing the first light of day shining on Mt.
 Everest.
 However, we need to get prepared for an early morning, dark and cold temperature (-10 to -14 C) departure beforehand.
 Further, there is always the potential of chilly winds which are quite common.
 Familiar peaks such as Lingtren, Khumbutse, Changtse tower to the east even as Everest begins to reveal itself emerging between the west shoulder crest and Nuptse.
 During the ascent to Kala Patthar we can pause to catch our breath at several outstanding view points to snap pictures.
 After several hours of ascent, we will be at Kala Patthar.
 From this juncture, we scramble to climb the rocky outcrop near to the summit marked by cairns and prayer flags.
-As we reach the top, we sit on the Kala Patthar where our eyes rook taking in the unbelievable Himalayan Panorama, wandering from one mighty massif to another.
-We take as many pictures as we can an take the in view with our mind’s eye to last lifetime.
+As we reach the top, we sit on the Kala Patthar where our eyes stuck to take the unbelievable Himalayan Panorama, wandering from one mighty massif to another.
+We take as many pictures as we can and take the view in our mind for lifetime to cherish.

 Day 17: Lobuche - Kongma La [5,535m/18,159ft] – Chhukung [4,730m/15,518ft]: 6 - 7 hrs